Infraclavicular block

 • Relative / cautions

-• Anticoagulation/antiplatelets: treat as a deep, non-compressible block; follow current RA-UK/ASRA guidance and document risk–benefit.
+• Anticoagulation/antiplatelets: treat as a deep, non-compressible block, follow current RA-UK/ASRA guidance and document risk–benefit.

 • Severe respiratory disease: generally safer than interscalene (lower phrenic risk) but still consider pneumothorax risk and sedation effects.

-• Pre-existing neuropathy: discuss potential for symptom exacerbation; careful documentation and technique.
+• Pre-existing neuropathy: discuss potential for symptom exacerbation, careful documentation and technique.

 • Anatomical distortion (clavicle/shoulder trauma, prior surgery, radiotherapy) may reduce success/increase risk.